-Representative's Warrants We will issue to The Benchmark Company, as representative of the underwriters or its designees, at the closing of this offering warrants purchasing the number of shares of common stock equal to 3% of the aggregate number of shares of common stock sold in this offering.
-The representative's warrant will be exercisable immediately and will expire five years after the effective date of the registration statement for this offering.
-The exercise price of the representative's warrant will equal % of the public offering price per share.
+We will issue to The Benchmark Company, as representative of the underwriters or its designees, at the closing of this Representative's Warrants offering warrants to purchase the number of shares of Common Stock equal to 3% of the aggregate number of shares of Common Stock sold in this offering.
+The Representative's Warrant will be exercisable immediately and will expire five years after the effective date of the registration statement for this offering.
+The exercise price of the Representative's Warrant will equal % of the public offering price per share.
 See "Underwriting."
 Risk factors See "Risk Factors" and other information included in this prospectus for a discussion of factors you should consider carefully before deciding to invest in our securities.
-Transfer agent and registrar; Warrant agent Our transfer agent and registrar for our Common Stock and our Warrant agent is , located at .
-Proposed Nasdaq symbols We intend to apply to list our Common Stock and Warrants on Nasdaq under the symbols " " and " W", respectively. ontext otherwise requires, the share information in this prospectus is based on an aggregate of 10,000,000 shares of 2, and: gives effect to the IPO Transactions, whi upon conversion of all issued and outstar the price range set forth on the cover pag ding shares of Series A Preferred Stock, assuming an initial public offering price of \$ per Unit, the midpoint of • gives effect to the issuance of Units in this offering, each Unit consisting of one share of Common Stock and one Warrant; • assumes no exercise of the underwriters' option to purchase up to an additional Units from us in this offering; • assumes no exercise of the Wa arrants included in the Units sold in this offering; • assumes no exercise of the public offering price of \$ Warrants issued upon conversion of all issued and outstanding shares of our Series A Preferred Stock, assuming an initial per Unit, the midpoint of the price range set forth on the cover page of this prospectus; • assumes no exercise of the Un derwriters' Warrants issued in this offering; • assumes no exercise of the Adv visor Warrants (as defined in "Underwriting") issued in this offering; and • does not reflect shares of Common Stock that are reserved for future grants or sale under our new omnibus equity incentive plan, which amount includes
+Transfer agent and registrar; Our transfer agent and registrar for our Common Stock and our Warrant agent is . located at Warrant agent Proposed Nasdaq symbols We have applied to list our Common Stock and Warrants on Nasdaq under the symbols "CHRO" and "CHRO W", respectively.
+Unless we specifically state otherwise or the context otherwise requires, the share information in this prospectus: gives effect to the Contribution Agreement Share Issuance, which includes: (i) the issuance of 10,000,000 shares of Common Stock and (ii) 600,000

+- shares of Series A Preferred Stock, in each case, pursuant to the Contribution Agreement; - gives effect to the IPO Transactions, which include: (i) a 1-forstock split of Common Stock; and (ii) the issuance of shares of Common Stock and Warrants upon conversion of all issued and outstanding shares of Series A Preferred Stock, assuming an initial public offering price of \$ per Unit, the midpoint of the price range set forth on the cover page of this prospectus; - gives effect to the issuance of Units in this offering, each Unit consisting of one share of Common Stock and one Warrant; - assumes no exercise of the underwriters' option to purchase up to an additional Units from us in this offering; - Warrants included in the Units sold in this offering; assumes no exercise of the - assumes no exercise of the Warrants issued upon conversion of all issued and outstanding shares of our Series A Preferred Stock, assuming an initial public offering price of \$ per Unit, the midpoint of the price range set forth on the cover page of this prospectus; - Representative's Warrants issued in this offering; assumes no exercise of the - assumes no exercise of the Advisor Warrants (as defined in "Underwriting") issued in this offering; and - shares of Common Stock that are reserved for future grants or sale under our new omnibus equity incentive plan, which amount includes does not reflect